guillempalau/Anki-Connect-Plus/README.md

 # Anki-Connect Plus
 Fork of [Anki-Connect](https://git.sr.ht/~foosoft/anki-connect) with additional features to facilitate syncing with other projects like our Flashcard Maker for Anki (FMA).
+Everything that can be done in Anki Connect can also be done with Anki Connect Plus, keeping compatibility with other addons relying on it.

 Find a full list all modifications in the [changelog](./CHANGELOG.md)